lrochette/EC-Admin/README.md

 <p>EC-Admin is used in many ElectricFlow field deployments.</p>
 <p>In June 2018, the plugin was converted to the
   <a href="https://github.com/electric-cloud/PluginWizard">PluginWizard DSL</a>
   format so the whole plugin code is now managed on GitHub without the need to extract the project first.</p>

+</p>The official stable version can be found in the plugins
+  catalog or in
+  our <a href="https://electric-cloud.com/plugins/directory/p/ec-admin">plugins directory</a>.</p>
+  <p>You can also follow development
+  in our <a href="https://github.com/electric-cloud-community/EC-Admin">Community GitHub repository</a>.
+For latest code development, check the <a href="https://github.com/lrochette/EC-Admin">maintainer's fork</a>.</p>

 <p>Requirements:</p>
 <ul>
   <li>Electric Flow 6.0 minimum</li>